YOU-i-Labs/icu-data-youi/README.md

 The script will automatically split header files so that their size does not exceed ~90MB (and thus can still be committed and pushed to Github).
 The headers are recombined in the generated .cpp files.

+# Modifying data files

+An ICU data file can be modified using the icupkg tool.
+This tool ships with ICU itself, as well as can be found in the .hunter directory when building You.i Engine from source.
+The scripts under script/ can be used to facilitate unpacking and repacking ICU data files.